dekarrin/ictiobus/docs/ictcc.md

 will pull from the current published latest release version of ictiobus.
 This is correct for general use, but when developing ictcc one often needs it to pull code from the current cloned repo on disk.
-Use the --dev to mark the current working directory as the location to pull ictiobus code from for these purposes.
+Use the --dev to mark the current working directory as the location to pull ictiobus code from for these purposes;
-This will have the effect of making ictcc cease to function if it is called from any directory besides one containing the ictiobus module.
+or, if ICTIOBUS_SOURCE is set, to specify ictiobus's source as being in that directory.
+This will have the effect of making ictcc cease to function if it is called from any directory besides one containing the ictiobus module when ICTIOBUS_SOURCE is not set.

 ## Command Reference